JuliaDynamics/AgentsExampleZoo.jl/docs/src/index.md

 interactions between a pack of Wolves, a heard of Sheep and meadows of Grass.
 [Daisyworld](@ref) is an example of how a model property (in this case temperature) can be elevated to an agent type.
+On the other hand, [Spatial Rock-Paper-Scissors](@ref) is an example where an agent can be of different types (rock, paper or scissors).
+The agent's type defines how it interacts with other agents.

 ## Advanced visualization
 The [Sugarscape](@ref) example shows how to animate, in parallel, one plot that shows the ABM evolution, and another plot that shows any quantity a user is interested in.